microsoft/FluidFramework/packages/loader/container-loader/README.md

 #### `Container.close()`

 Once closed, container terminates connection to ordering service, and any local changes (former or future) do not propagate to storage.
 This method is to be used when the container **IS** still expected to be used and the container needs to be switched to a "safe" state for viewing.
+For example, allowing a user to copy the content out of a container.

 The "closed" state effectively means the container is disconnected forever and cannot be reconnected.